dekamz/SagarDhadkeTech/wp-content/plugins/elementskit-lite/readme.txt

 [ **Behance Feed Widget (PRO)** ](https://wpmet.com/plugin/elementskit/behance-feed/) - Display your Behance Feed on your website using this widget.
 You can choose to fetch from 6 to 30 stories per request.

 [ Check out our video screencast ](https://youtu.be/9b02KISGAEU) On top of that, you can also set the column gap and column count as per your preference.
-There are six different styles to display your Behance feed to your website’s audience.
+There are six different styles to display your Behance feed to your websiteâ€™s audience.

 == 21.
 Breadcrumb Widget (PRO) ==
 [ **Breadcrumb Widget (PRO)** ](https://wpmet.com/plugin/elementskit/breadcrumb/) - Customize the breadcrumb of your website by setting the max title word length and showing/hiding the category trail.